 The U. S. Department of Education guidelines require the Financial Aid Office at ETBU to monitor satisfactory academic progress (SAP) for students receiving Federal financial aid.
 For SAP purposes, "academic year" in this document is defined as consecutive fall, spring, and summer semesters.
 A student must meet BOTH the minimum GPA requirement AND the minimum hour completion to be in "good academic standing."
-Satisfactory academic progress will be monitored at the end of each semester, and is accomplished through the following measures:
+Satisfactory academic progress will be monitored at the end of each semester, and is accomplished through the following measures dependent upon the program in which the student is enrolled: